nrwl/nx/docs/shared/core-features/distribute-task-execution.md

 And not only will CI finish faster, but the debugging experience is the same as if you ran all of your CI on a single job.
 That's because Nx uses distributed caching to recreate all of the logs and build artifacts on the main job.

+Find more information in this [detailed guide to improve your worst case CI times](/concepts/dte).

 ## Set up

 To distribute your task execution, you need to (1) connect to Nx Cloud and (2) enable DTE in your CI workflow.
 Each of these steps can be enabled with a single command: